Read landing page reports

 Group these by real destination page and explain the tracking variants separately.

-When to ask for a redesign
+When to ask for a redesign instead

 - Strong CTR but weak conversion rate.